Dilipchauhan1998/boolean-as-a-service/README.md

 - go 1.15 or higher
 ## Configuration

-Edit the following lines in the files ".env":
+Edit the following lines in the files ".env": <br />

 ```
 export MYSQL_DB_USER="xxxxxx"